namick/epm-go/README.md

 - `-genesis` to specify a genesis.json config file
 - `-chain` to attempt to select a chain by name or by chainType and chainId
 - `-type` to specify the protocol type (eg `bitcoin`, `eth`, `thel`, `genblock`, etc.)
-- `-i` to boot into interactive epm mode
 - `-diff` to display storage diffs, as specified by wrapping the commands to be diffed in `!{<diffname>` and `!}<diffname>`
 - `-dont-clear` to stop epm from clearing its smart contract cache every time (primarily used to handle modify deploys)
 - `-c` to specify the contract root path